hu-dwim/hu.dwim.sdl/README.md

 2. It generates the needed CFFI forms into a temporary lisp file (in the ASDF fasl cache) and continues as if it was just another lisp file written by hand.

+## Status

+It's a young project and requires various, yet to be merged CFFI changes.
+There's not much extra lispy functionality added, but the CFFI binding part is complete, including the TTF, GFX, and IMG subsystems.